Anitta (singer): 2021–2022: Versions of Me and worldwide recognition and success

-2023–present: Acting
+2023–2024: Acting debut and Funk Generation

-On January18, 2023, drag queen Gloria Groove released the song "Proibidona" in partnership with Anitta and Valesca Popozuda, which debuted in the top 28 on Spotify Brazil and at 142 on Spotify Portugal, with over 510,000 streams.
-The song also entered iTunes in various countries, such as Brazil, Portugal, Luxembourg, Turkey, United Arab Emirates, Sweden, and Denmark.
-On January 20, Anitta won the "Best Global Act" award at the All Africa Music Awards, the largest award ceremony in the African continent.
+On 20 January, Anitta won the "Best Global Act" award at the All Africa Music Awards, the largest award ceremony in the African continent.
 This achievement made her the first Latin artist to receive this honor.
-On January 23, Anitta received 6 nominations at Lo Nuestro Awards, one of the most important Latin music awards.
-Furthermore, Anitta also became an ambassador for Lay's on January 17, one of the most well-known snack brands in the world.
+On 23 January, Anitta received 6 nominations at Lo Nuestro Awards, one of the most important Latin music awards.
+Furthermore, Anitta also became an ambassador for Lay's on 17 January, one of the most well-known snack brands in the world.
 She starred in a post-Super Bowl TV spot for the "Beat of Joy" campaign, which featured a remix of the song "Envolver" recorded in a studio powered by electricity from more than 6,000 potatoes.
 This campaign set a Guinness World Record.

-On February 8, 2023, the Brazilian drag queen Pabllo Vittar released her fifth studio album entitled Noitada, featuring the participation of singer Anitta on the tracks "Balinha de Coração" and "Calma Amiga", both songs debuted in the top 50 of Spotify Brazil, 26 and 41 respectively.
-On February 18, 2023, Anitta achieved her 43rd top 10 entry on the Spotify Brazil charts and her 34th entry on Spotify Global charts, with the song "Ai Papai".
+On 25 February, after the official end of the 2023 Carnival, Anitta held a gathering of more than 1 million people in her street parade, "Bloco da Anitta" at 7 a.m. in Rio de Janeiro.